Characters appearing in The Lost World: Jurassic Park.

-- Great White Hunter: While not to the same extent as Roland in the film, it's implied in a deleted scene that both Roland and himself are out of work because of their hunting jobs losing relevance in the modern world.
+- Great White Hunter: Although technically he's Indian, the rest of the trope applies.
+While not to the same extent as Roland in the film, he's nonetheless a highly-skilled dangerous-game hunter who has traveled the world, and it's implied in a deleted scene that both Roland and himself are out of work because of their hunting jobs losing relevance in the modern world.

 - The Lancer: To Roland Tembo.